kristopherkyle/L2-Annotation-Project/dep_anno_overview.md

 Utterances such as `you know` and `I mean` can be a bit confusing to tag.
 Although they might seem like like discourse markers, the guidelines for the `discourse` tag [explicitly indicate](https://universaldependencies.org/u/dep/discourse.html) that instances such as `you know` are not counted as discourse markers.
 Even in cases where these (and related utterances) appear to be functioning as discourse markers, they should be tagged as instances of `parataxis`.
 - `I mean_parataxis , at the time I was 28_head` (EWT search:  `[word = "mean" & (edge = "parataxis" | edge = "discourse")] > [word = "I"]`)
 - `you know_parataxis, nature hates_head a void` (EWT search: `[word = "know" & (edge = "parataxis" | edge = "discourse")] > [word = "you"]`)

+### `nmod`
+“An nmod relation is used for nominal dependents of another noun or noun phrase”. `nmod` relationships are typically realized via prepositional phrases, wherein a prepositional phrase is modifying a noun phrase.

+- `our way_NN_head  of  life_NN_nmod`
+- `the boys_NNS_head in blue_JJ_nmod`

+Note that an `nmod` token can be a nominal itself (as is typical) as well as an attributive adjective (see ‘blue’ in the example above).

+`PRP` is sometimes `nmod` because it can function as the nominal dependent of another noun or noun phrase.
+- `He has a bestfriend , that was more like a brother_NN_head for him_PRP_nmod.`

+### `obl`
+In most sentences, an `obl` dependent is an `NNP`, `NN`, or `PRP` which has a head that is a `VB*`, `JJ`, or `RB`.
+- `Modern technology plays_VBZ_head an important role in our life_NN_obl .`

+An `obl` dependent can also be `IN`.
+Common `IN` words which can be `obl` dependents include: “with”, “for”, “like”, “from”, “about”, “into”, and “of”.
+- `After having visited shops during 10 hours and tried at least 2,000 shoes , I finally found what I was looking_VBG_head for_IN_obl .`
+- `The hotel your group has been booked_VBN_head into_IN_obl is called Palace Hotel .`

+“Which” and “that” can be `obl` dependents even though they are `WDT`.
+- `Here are the information which_WDT_obl you asked_VBN_head me for .`
+- `In addition to this , it was not the famous actors that_WDT_obl you have mentionned_VBN_head in the advertisement , so we were disappointed .`

+An `obl` dependent can also be `JJ`.
+This occurs in a variety of contexts.

+- A dependent `JJ` is preceded by a `IN`.
+	- `'Adobe Acrobat Reader 4.0 may be downloaded_VBN_head for_IN FREE_JJ_obl from www.adobe.com``

+- The word “own” when it is preceded by a `PRP$`.
+	- `The longer and further they live_VBP_head on their_PRP$ own_JJ_obl , the more they may feel that they need a family .`

+- The word “other” when preceded by the word “each”.
+	- `Students are talking_VBG_head to each_DT other_JJ_obl when they are having break .`

+An `obl` dependent can also be `DET` when it is preceded by a `IN` or `TO`.
+This occurs with the words “this”, “that”, “all”, and “another”.
+- `First_RB_head of_IN all_DET_obl , the advertisement of the show said that Danny Brook was going to be on stage .`
+- `Further I would prefer to live in a tent at the Camp , because I am already used_JJ_head to_TO that_DET_obl , because I often spent my holidays in tents .`

+### `nmod` or `obl`
+Making the distinction between whether a token takes an oblique (obl) or nominal modifier (nmod) dependency comes down to constituency.
+This distinction often is required when examining prepositional phrases.
+To make this distinction, one needs to determine the head of the prepositional phrase by asking the question: what is the prepositional phrase modifying?
+If the PP is modifying a noun phrase, or argument that is functioning as a noun phrase (see ‘another_DET’ below), the head of *the PP is likely an* **nmod**.
+Note that these cases of nmod often immediately follow the noun phrase they’re modifying.

+- `another_DET_head of your questions_NNS_nmod`

+If the PP in question modifies a verb, adjective, or adverb it will likely be tagged as **obl**.
+Oblique phrases can also immediately follow a noun phrase, so the position/location of the phrase in the sentence isn’t a foolproof heuristic.
+That is, you can’t determine the dependency of the phrase just by its relative position.

+## Clarifications and special cases (particular words)

 ### Copular `be`
 In most sentences, the main verb of the first independent clause in a sentence is the "Root" of the sentence.
 In the example `The hungry person ate the pizza`, the syntactic head of `ate` is the "root" of the sentence (which isn't represented aside from the `root` tag.)